Accelerating MPGP-type Methods Through Preconditioning

 A step in the direction $-\Vbeta$ may reduce the active set but cannot expand it.

 The next ingredient is the projection onto the feasible set $\Omega$, which in the case of box constraints can be computed cheaply as

 Finally, the \emph{projected gradient} is defined as $\bm{g}^{P}= \bm{g}^f + \bm{g}^c$.
-The decrease in its norm serves as the natural stopping criterion for the algorithm since $\bm{g}^{P}= \bm{o}$ is equivalent to satisfying the Karush-Kuhn-Tucker conditions for a box-constrained QP problem.
+The decrease in its norm serves as the natural stopping criterion for the algorithm since $\bm{g}^{P}= \bm{o}$ is equivalent to satisfying the Karush-Kuhn-Tucker conditions for our QP problem.

 These are all the necessary ingredients to summarize MPRGP in Algorithm \ref{alg:mprgp}.

 The generalization to other constraints is in the way the maximal feasible step-length $\alpha_k^{feas}$ is computed, the definition and ease of computing the projection onto the feasible set $\Omega$, and potentially restricting the constant step-length to the first half of the interval, i.e., $\overline{\alpha} \in (0,||\MA||^{-1})$, when the set $\Omega$ is not subsymmetric \cite{Bouchala2014,Bouchala2012}.
 The projections onto the feasible set $\Omega$ often have closed forms that are easily evaluated, as in our case given by \cref{eq:proj}.
 Similarly, the computation of the maximal feasible step-length can also be very cheap.
 In our case of the box-constraints, the closed formula is